-Salt Spring Baroque is pleased to present Anna Marsh (dulcian) and Byron Schenkman (harpsichord).
+Salt Spring Baroque is pleased to present Anna Marsh (dulcian), Byron Schenkman (harpsichord), and Lindsey Strand-Polyak (violin) in Viva la Sonata.

 Saturday, April 15, 2023 7:00 pm